papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

 Zombienet is a Javascript library designed to run on Node.js and support different backend providers to run the nodes.
 At this moment [Kubernetes]( https://kubernetes.io/ ){target=_blank}, [Podman]( https://podman.io/ ){target=_blank} and, native are supported.

-It's important to note that each provider has its own specific requirements and associated features.
-The following sections will guide you through the installation process for each provider and the necessary requirements, as well as the features that each provider offers.
+It's important to note that each provider has specific requirements and associated features.
+The subsequent sections will guide you through the installation process for each provider and the requirements and features each provider offers.

 ### Kubernetes